 But even though Internet usage blew away expectations, you would have been a big loser if you'd invested in Kyle's 100 best Internet stocks.
 How much of a loser?

-You were more likely to pick a company that would go bankrupt (18) than you were to pick a company that simply increased in price (13)!
+You were more likely to pick a company that would go bankrupt (18) as you were to pick a company that simply increased in price (13)!

 To the moon!

-But even the big winners can't change the fact that 18% of Kyle's companies went bankrupt.
-And many of the companies that survived, including drugstore.com
+But even those winners can't change the fact that 18% of Kyle's companies went bankrupt.
+And many of the companies that survived, including priceline.com

 What went wrong -- and why